n8willis/opentype-shaping-documents/opentype-shaping-use.md

 ### 4: Glyph reordering ###

-The glyph-reordering stage
+The glyph-reordering stage moves dependent vowels, diacritics, and other mark glyphs in relation to the base consonant.
+All reordering is performed in this stage, which is broken into two distinct steps:

+1. Applying the reordering features from GSUB
+2. Performing property-based reordering moves

 #### 4.1 Applying the reordering features from GSUB ####

 In this step, the reordering moves corresponding to the glyph-reordering features in GSUB are performed.

-Glyph substitutions that apply to these reordering moves were performed in stage 3, step 2.
+Any glyph substitutions that apply to characters involved in these reordering moves were performed in stage 3, step 2.
+Therefore, this step only requires moving glyphs to their final positions.

 The order in which these substitutions must be performed is fixed for all USE scripts: